ESMValGroup/ESMValTool/esmvaltool/utils/recipe_test_workflow/doc/source/about.rst

 .. include:: common.txt

-The Climate Assessment Workflow (|CAW|) is a workflow that is used to assess climate models.
+The Recipe Test Workflow (|CAW|) is a workflow that is used to assess climate models.

 |Cylc| v8 and |Rose| v2 are used as the workflow engine and application